-Our office hours may be audio-visually recorded.
-Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
+Our class sessions may be audio-visually recorded for students in the class to refer back to and for the online class section 11039.
+On Zoom: Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
-Likewise, students who unmute during class and participate verbally are agreeing to have their voices recorded.
+Likewise, students who unmute during Zoom sessions and participate verbally are agreeing to have their voices recorded.
+Zoom Office Hours will not be recorded.

 If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the 'chat' feature, which allows students to type questions and comments live.
 The chat will not be recorded or shared.